github/developer.github.com/content/changes/2014-12-03-organization-permissions-api-preview.md

 ### What should you do?

-In preparation for this change, we're releasing a few new APIs.
+In preparation for this change to the Owners team, we're releasing a few new APIs.
 You'll be able to use these APIs to manage organization admins without relying on the Owners team.

 #### Adding an organization admin